 To be considered, please send the following materials:

-• An application letter that addresses the full scope of the job requirements (explaining your interest in the position, relevant experience, statement of diversity knowledge, experience and skills and approach to writing pedagogy)
+- addresses the full scope of the job requirements (explaining your interest in the position, relevant experience and skills, and approach to writing pedagogy;

 ABOUT THE INSTITUTION: